Outsourcing a software development project is full of uncertainties.

 The moral of the story?
 Get users familiar with new systems and workflows in incremental steps.

 We often encourage our clients to define an MVP (Minimum Viable Product) and work toward that for a first release.
 In many projects there is a large amount of pressure from the Sales and Marketing departments to ‘scope creep’ by adding features during the initial development process.
-The answer to that pressure is a well thought out (but flexible) release plan where every stakeholder can see exactly when their key feature will be made public – not just the initial release date.
+The answer to that pressure is a well thought out (but flexible) release plan where every stakeholder can see exactly when their key feature will be made public – even if it’s not the initial release date.

 4DON’T start software development without having sold the project internally to all stakeholders.